 Magnesium-deficient lawns display distinct signs, including older leaves losing their color and turning from light green to cherry red while the veins remain green.
 Eventually, the leaves die off.

 If soil tests reveal a magnesium shortage, you can apply a mixture of Epsom salt and water to your lawn to rectify the issue.
-Follow the amendment recommendations from the soil test carefully, as too much magnesium can create calcium, potassium and manganese deficiencies.
+Follow the amendment recommendations from the soil test carefully, as too much magnesium can create calcium, potassium, and manganese deficiencies.

 Sulfur deficiencies can be tricky, as the symptoms include pale-green and yellow leaves, which mimics a nitrogen deficiency.
-This is where tissue testing may be required to narrow down precisely what is causing the issue, as experts find minimal value in sulfure soil tests.
+This is where tissue testing may be required to narrow down precisely what is causing the issue, as experts find minimal value in sulfur soil tests.

 If testing shows sulfur deficiency is the issue, you will want to plan for a semi-long road ahead.
 Yes, you can purchase a sulfur-containing fertilizer and apply it just as recommended by the tissue test.
 Where time comes into play are the months to years it may take the bacteria in the soil to convert the sulfur to the sulfuric acid your grass can absorb.